 The purpose of and need for DOE's action is to decide whether or not to grant a Presidential permit for the proposed CHPE Project.
 Applications for Presidential permits are evaluated based on the potential impacts that a proposed project could have on the environment, the operating reliability of the U.S. electric power supply, and any other factors relevant to the public interest.
-In determining whether a proposed action or a reasonable alternative is in the public interest, DOE considers the potential impacts of the proposed action and any reasonable alternatives on the environment pursuant to NEPA, the Proposed Action's impact on the reliability of the U.S. electric power supply system, and any other factors that DOE considers relevant.
 If DOE determines that granting a Presidential permit is in the public interest, the information contained in this EIS will also help to inform DOE's decision regarding potential mitigation measures and other conditions of the permit.